CSUF: Cal State D.C. Scholars Program, Spring 2020

-Student housing is contracted through an organization that provides housing for interns from all over the country and all over the world.
-You will be housed with other Cal State students and be able to enjoy special networking events sponsored by the housing agency and will include people from various career paths in DC.
-The residential experience of living with and near interns from many different schools adds to the overall DC Internship experience..
+WISH is a provider of housing for interns from all over the country and all over the world.
+You will be housed with other students and be able to enjoy special networking events sponsored by the housing agency and will include people from various career paths in DC.
+The residential experience of living with and near interns from many different schools adds to the overall DC Internship experience.

 Similar programs often charge thousands of dollars more.
-Student should contact email@example.com for exact information about costs and about available scholarships and financial support.
-Although financial assistance is available, interested students are encouraged to prepare and save for such a program and treat it as an investment in their futures.
+Student should contact email@example.com for exact information about costs, available scholarships and financial support.
+Although financial assistance is available, interested students are encouraged to prepare and save for such a program and treat it as an investment in their future.

-Financial aid is available on a competitive basis to CSU Fullerton students through our program.
+A program scholarship is available on a competitive basis to Cal State Fullerton students through our program.
 Students with majors and minors in the College of Humanities and Social Sciences are encouraged to apply for the Experiential Learning Scholarship.
 Other students should investigate scholarship opportunities available through their own academic College (Arts, Business, Education, Health and Human Development, Communications, Engineering and Computer Science, and Natural Science and Mathematics).

 Application, Deadlines & Information Sessions

-The Spring Cal State DC program is open to all CSUF students in good standing.
+The Spring Cal State DC program is open to all Cal State Fullerton students in good standing.
 Typically, students must have attained Junior standing (60 earned units) prior to enrolling for Cal State DC classes.
 Normally a 3.0 GPA is required for admission to the program.
 However, students with lower GPAs are encouraged to apply if they also have strong references and relevant experiences and activities.

-Applications for Spring 2018 are accepted on a rolling basis, but students are encouraged to apply as early as possible.
-If students want to be considered for financial assistance, they must apply by Monday, September 18th 2017.
-Students who apply after this date, may be placed on a waiting list.
+Applications received after this date, may be placed on a waiting list.
 Please consult with the program staff concerning available space in the program for late applicants.

 This application is only for the Cal State DC Internship Program.
-By completing this application, students are eligible for inclusion in our program and will be considered for financial aid through our fellowship program.
-This application is NOT for an internship or for other scholarships or financial aid.
+By completing this application by the early deadline, students are eligible for inclusion in our program and will be considered for the program scholarship.
+This application is NOT for an internship or for other scholarships or financial assistance.
 If accepted into the program, students must::

 For assistance in obtaining an internship contact the program at firstname.lastname@example.org

-Applications will be reviewed by the Program Director and program staff.
+Applications will be reviewed by the Program Director and staff.
 Files are evaluated based on GPA, letters of recommendation, writing ability, and extra-curricular activities.
-Acceptance into the program will be determined on a rolling basis and decisions about financial assistance will be announced in November for spring semester.
+Acceptance into the program will be determined on a rolling basis.

 Owen Holmes, Director